orizuru/orizuru.github.io/_docs/tutorial-building-your-first-app.md

 1. Back on the Manage Connected App page, click on the name of the Connected App.
 1. In the **Permission Sets** section, press the **Manage Permission Sets** button.
 1. Tick the checkbox next to the OrizuruAdmin permission set, which is already assigned to the current user, then press Save.

+#### Heroku Post-install Steps
+1. If you created your Heroku app in an Enterprise Team, you may skip this step.
+1. Otherwise, you will need to activate your free worker dyno, which is switched off by default.
+1. Run the following command to switch on the worker dyno, but replace `evening-badlands-29385` with the name of your own Heroku app.
+    ```shell
+    heroku ps:scale worker=1 --app evening-badlands-29385
+    ```
+    * This should log out the following
+        > Scaling dynos... done, now running worker at 1:Free

 ## Create Your First Job
 Ok, let's recap.